Table of Contents

 A Look at My Dad in the Rearview Mirror: “Lessons Were Closer Than They Appear”! – Chuck Myers

-A reflection on gratitude and the complicated love between father and son, told through one unforgettable conversation.
+A reflection on gratitude and the complicated love between father and son, a relationship encapsulated in one unforgettable conversation.

 pp. 197–214 · ~19–21 min read